sematext/docs/docs/agents/sematext-agent/windows-installation.md

 title: Installing Sematext Agent on Windows

-Sematext Agent collects a plethora of metrics about Windows hosts (cpu, memory, disk, network, processes).
-The installer is responsible to install the Sematext Agent, configuring it, and starting it as a Windows service.
+Sematext Agent collects a plethora of metrics about Windows hosts (CPU, memory, disk, network, processes).
+The installer is responsible for installing the Sematext Agent, configuring it, and starting it as a Windows Service.

 Installation can be done either by using the GUI installer or through the command line.

-## Pre-requirements
+## Preconditions

 Before starting, please check the [platform support policy](https://sematext.com/docs/agents/sematext-agent/platform-support-policy/) page to make sure your Windows platform is supported.